mIRC-Scripters/mirckb/docs/source/commands/dqwindow.rst

       - Hides the DQ window
     * - min
       - Minimizes the DQ window
+    * - close
+      - Closes the DQ window

 .. note:: Using this command without parameters displays a message indicating whether the DQ Window is 'on' or 'off'.